Trustees are listed with their current (or most recent, in the case of Life Trustees) professional affiliations.

 Charles F. Smith '84

 Attorney and Partner, Skadden Arps LLP, Chicago, Illinois.
 Based in Chicago, Smith represents Skadden clients around the world and frequently travels to Europe.
-Despite his hectic schedule, he returns to the Knox campus at least three times a year, and is heading up the Alumni Hall Task Force.
+Despite his hectic schedule, he returns to the Knox campus at least three times a year.
 Smith received his law degree from the University of Chicago Law School in 1987.

 "(Knox is) a great place to try things you've never done before, to stretch yourself academically."